justinmk/vim-sneak/README.md

 ## Known Issues
 * if a new `s` search does not find matches, repeating (with `;` or `\`) in the opposite direction repeats the last successful search
-* cannot repeat an operation that did not find a match
+* repeat-next does not work in visual-mode